equinor/appsec/docs/security-champion/2-security_champion_activities.md

 We have created a few [guidelines](../guidelines/index.md).
 Please check them out and consider implementing them in your projects where it makes sense.

 !!! info
-    Feedback is good, so if you have any, please create a PR at our [github repo](https://github.com/equinor/appsec/)!
+    Feedback is good, so if you have any, feel free to contact us, or even create a PR on our [github repo](https://github.com/equinor/appsec/)!

 ## Threat Modelling activities